ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Isolated rain showers between 7am and 10am, then scattered showers and thunderstorms.
+         <h3>Today</h3>Scattered showers and thunderstorms.
 Mostly sunny.
-High near 92, with temperatures
+High near 92, with temperatures falling to around 89 in the afternoon.
-         falling to around 89 in the afternoon.
          Heat index values as high as 105.
 Southwest wind 3 to 7 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">